Equestrian statue of Andrew Jackson (Washington, D.C.): Description

 It has been described as the first equestrian statue made with the horse rearing on two legs with no additional support – earlier equestrian bronzes, such as Pietro Tacca's statue of Philip IV, and Étienne Maurice Falconet's statue of Peter the Great, use the horse's tail as a third support.
 Tests in 1993 showed that the rear legs have central cores of iron covered with bronze, giving them additional strength and weight to support and counterbalance the suspended parts of the statue.

 The statue is about a third larger than life, and weighs about 15 tons.
 It was installed on a tapering rectangular marble base on a raised circular grassed area with railings on the alignment of the North Portico of the White House and 16th Street NW.
 The narrow face of the marble base, to the west, bears the inscriptions "JACKSON" and "OUR FEDERAL UNION / IT MUST BE PRESERVED", the latter added in 1909 and quoting a toast offered by Jackson at a Democratic Party banquet in 1830 to celebrate the birthday of Thomas Jefferson.
 The south face has the inscription "CLARK MILLS".

 The marble base is surrounded by four cannons that Jackson captured from the Spanish at Pensacola, Florida in 1818.
-The original intention has been to cast the statue itself using metal from captured cannons, but the tin content was too high.
+The original intention was to cast the statue itself using metal from captured cannons, but the tin content was too high.
 The metal barrels of the cannons initially rested on the grass for several years, before they were raised on new wooden gun carriages, subsequently replaced several times.